 Red Velvet Cupcakes

-- Preheat oven to 160 °C with the fan on and line a cupcake tray with cupcake liners.
+- Preheat oven to 160 °C (320°F) with the fan on (see note 6 if you don't have a fan function) and line a cupcake tray with cupcake liners.

 - In a bowl, sift together your flour, cornflour, cocoa powder, baking soda, baking powder and salt.
 Using a whisk or fork, mix until well combined.
 Set aside.